 Available For LicensingPROJECT SAMURAIAmbitious mix of genre track produced and written by Ryan Anthony that would sit perfectly in any modern Sci Fi movie or film, the song begins chilled with beautifully crafted orient style pads backed up by an orchestral score, the track is progressive and eventually erupts into rock with an acid style bass line.
 Each element can be tailored for your projects, the song was originally recorded at 48hz, enjoy the video.

 I would like to say thank you to everyone that has given me support, I hope you all enjoy this site.
 I believe music is one of the most powerful tools of communication within the world and beyond, it transcends cultural differences and unites, keep the faithRyan Anthony / Phat Monkey xXx

-Below we have some awesome music production tutorials mainly by Alex Solano, tutor, producer, mixing and mastering engineer.Simply click the video you wish to watch linked to YouTubewww.pulsatingwaves.com
+Below we have some awesome music production tutorials mainly by friend Alex Solano, tutor, producer, mixing and mastering engineer.Simply click the video you wish to watch linked to YouTubewww.pulsatingwaves.com

 Hey guys and gals, thank you very much for checking out my Dj mixes on BeatPort, there is something I need to address, I receive numerous emails from you peeps regarding my DJ availability, I really do appreciate this, but I have no plans at this very moment to return to the scene which started for me over 16 years ago.
 I am weighing up the pluses and minuses with my life choices at the moment.
 I would however consider a residency in a hot country, wouldn’t we all, must be my age, feel free to email me any offers regarding that *lol* to email@example.com

-Phat Monkey is completely self funded, if you would like to donate to the minuscule empire then please click the button below, thank you very much :)
+If you would like to donate to the minuscule empire then please click the button below, thank you very much :)

 EDM: Making A Stereo Effect Bass… Not All Respected Online Courses Give The Right Advice & Some Are Just Alien...